 I’m sad that I lost a few things that I’ll have to replace, and my preparation for the show is delayed as I try to put the pieces back together, order new identification from Canada and visit the consulate.

 But, I still get to wake up every morning and climb that mountain.
 I’m thankful that I get to go to work to provide for myself at a job that inspires me, and that I feel a sense of purpose.
-I am praying for those kids that found themselves in such a dire situation in life that they are going out and committing acts like that.
+I am praying for the kids that found themselves in such a poor life situation that they're out committing acts like that.

 I learned a hard lesson… I’m not in Kansas (Canada) anymore!
 If you give an opportunity like that, someone will take it.
 So I will act differently.
 Fool me once, shame on me.
 Fool me twice, well, I won’t be fooled again!